 NextGen approves the API Partner application’s release from Beta and declares the API

 Open Access Partner Program (NextGen Healthcare Clients Only)

 Our Open Access Partner Program is designed especially for clients that want to develop their API application for their own use.
 There is no fee to participate in the development phase or the deployment phase.
-If an API application developed by a NextGen Healthcare client is deemed beneficial to other NextGen Healthcare clients, members are offered the option to move toward the Premier Partner Program to release the application to the NextGen Healthcare community.
+If an API application developed by a NextGen Healthcare client is deemed beneficial to other NextGen Healthcare clients, members are offered the option to move toward the API Distributor Partner Program to release the application to the NextGen Healthcare community.

-Open API Consumer Partner Program
+API Distribution Partner Program

 Clients & 3rd Party Vendors interested in becoming a NextGen API Partner should browse the available API Partner Programs.
 Select the “Learn More” link beneath the most applicable program description on the Partner Program page to proceed to the API Onboarding Form and apply for Partner Program participation.